 Sue-Ann became a household name in 2012 as the runner-up in the 1st season of Masterchef South Africa.
 For three months Masterchef episodes introduced her love for food and ‘never give up’ attitude to people around the country.

-Now Sue-Ann is putting her stamp on the South African food map by hosting a food segment called #FoodInspired on the successful and forward thinking online radio station, Hashtag Radio.
-She also has a second radio slot #TrueStyle which allows her a platform to advertise for any of her other partner brands.
-She has worked with celebrity chef, Reuben Riffel, where she successfully ran his Robertson branch for a period of time.
+Sue-Ann has firmly put her stamp on the South African food map by working with celebrity chef, Reuben Riffel, where she successfully ran his Robertson branch for a period of time.
 She has also trained under the hand of Grand Chef, Peter Templehoff at the award winning GreenHouse restaurant at the Cellars Hohenhort.
+Other successful projects with which she has been involved is Dash at the Queen Victoria Hotel, and successful Cape Town eatery, Giulios Cafe’, where she has assisted on their soon to be launched evening menu.

-She has made appearances on TV shows such as Top Billing, Expresso and Pasella and she is also the co-author of Gourmet Sisters, the cookbook which won the Gourmand Best First Cookbook SA 2014 award.
+She has made appearances on TV shows such as Top Billing, Expresso and Pasella.
+She is currently a regular on the Afternoon Express show, and is also the co-author of Gourmet Sisters, the cookbook which won the Gourmand Best First Cookbook SA 2014 award.
 She is also the co-founder of Soundbites a pop-up dining and music pairing experience which is held monthly in Cape Town.

 Sue-Ann also runs a Private Chef service in Cape Town, under her Sue-Ann Allen Culinary Management brand, where she cooks for locals and internationals alike.
 She has cooked for esteemed guests from the USA, UK, France, Australia, Indonesia and Africa.
+She is also the Private Chef Of songstress and X-Factor judge, Nicole Scherzinger when she visits Cape Town.
 She also freelance consults for restaurants to devise new menu’s and train kitchen staff.

 Sue-Ann is regularly asked to MC and judge food events around the country and her passion for all things food is evident when doing this.
 It too is evident when her menu’s are plated and created.